uldza/cljs-reagent-webpack/README.md

 1. Include deps from CLJSJS to provide externs
 2. Include NPM deps
-3. Alias CLJSJS deps with empty namespaces
+3. Alias CLJSJS deps with empty namespaces, so those deps could be pulled from NPM instead of CLJSJS
-4. Configure Webpack with Closure output bundle as an entry point
+4. Configure Webpack with CLojureScript output bundle as an entry point

 ## Production Build